| Safe Haskell | Safe-Inferred |

 Alignment

-The document (align x)
+The document (align x) renders document x with the nesting

 level set to the current column.
 It is used for example to

-implement hang
+implement hang.

 As an example, we will put a document right above another one, regardless of the current nesting level: